Keyteq/cloudinary-metaindexer/README.md

 By default, we don't extend any template, so the layout will be empty ( no header and footer ).

+Note: If you are using layouts, use "ngcontent_view" instead of content_view.

 Create your own override in `content_view.yml`:

 ```